All Summer in a Day

-Plot synopsis
+Plot

 The story is about a class of nine-year-old students on Venus.
-In the story, Venus is a world of constant rainstorms and the sun is only visible for an hour every seven years.
+In the story, Venus is a world of constant rainstorms and the sun is visible for only an hour every seven years.

 One of the children, Margot, moved to Venus from Earth five years earlier and is the only one who remembers the sun, since it shines regularly on Earth.
-She describes the sun to the other children as being like a "penny" or "fire in the stove".
-The other children, being too young to have ever seen it themselves, do not believe her.
+She tells the other children the sun is like a "penny" or "fire in the stove".
+The other children, too young to have ever seen it themselves, do not believe her.
 Just before the sun comes out, a boy named William rallies the other children, and they lock Margot in a closet down a tunnel.

 Their teacher arrives to take the class outside to enjoy their hour of sunshine while Margot is banging on the door.
-In their astonishment and joy, they all forget about Margot and gleefully rush to play outside, savoring every second of their newfound freedom.
+In their astonishment and joy, they forget about Margot and gleefully rush to play outside, savoring every second of their newfound freedom.

-Soon after, it begins to rain again, and the children start crying once they realize they will not get to see the sun again for another seven years.
-The children run back inside as the sun quickly disappears and it starts storming.
+Soon after, it begins to rain again, and the children start crying once they realize they will not see the sun again for another seven years.
+They run back inside as the sun disappears and a storm begins.
 At this point, one of them remembers Margot.
-They let her out of the closet, ashamed over what they have done, now that they finally understand what she had been missing.
+They let her out of the closet, ashamed of what they have done, now that they finally understand what she had been missing.

 Adaptations

 A 30-minute television adaptation was created, originally broadcast on the PBS children's series WonderWorks in 1982.
-The adaptation differs from the story in that the sun only appears every nine years, and the ending is expanded: the children atone for their horrible act by giving Margot flowers they picked while the Sun was out.
-The director of photography was Robert Elswit, who went on to become an Academy Award winning cinematographer.
+The adaptation differs from the story in that the sun appears every nine years, and the ending is expanded: the children atone for their horrible act by giving Margot flowers they picked while the Sun was out.
+The director of photography was Robert Elswit, who became an Academy Award-winning cinematographer.